 Scuffling and lunging on each other is a sign that they are fighting over space or things.

-Check for unusual behaviours
+Check for Unusual Behaviors

-Introduce a neutral space or put a cage divider to see each other for safe interaction.
+Introduce a neutral space or put a cage divider to see each other’s safe interaction.
 Keep them separated for a few weeks.
-Swap their cages so that they will get used to each other’s smell and hopefully will make them friends over time.
+Swap their cages to get used to each other’s smell, and hopefully, this will make them friends over time.

-Have patience, follow the tips above and hopefully your pets will have a bond that will last a lifetime.
+Have patience, follow the tips above, and hopefully, your pets will have a bond that will last a lifetime.